 In celebration of twenty years of international partnership, ITAP is hosting a yearlong series of presentations showcasing the results of our work.

 Our first presentation, in Washington, DC in May focused on our work in fledgling protected areas in the Caucasus region of Eurasia.
 Our second and third presentations focused on our efforts to assist countries in Southeast Asia and Africa monitor land cover change – a significant driver of climate change.
-Our fourth presentation focuses on conservation success stories from Latin America, which will be held on Tuesday, November 10th in the Main Interior Building, Washington D.C. in the Kiowa room.
+Our fourth presentation focuses on conservation success stories from Latin America, which will be held on Thursday, November 12th in the Main Interior Building, Washington D.C. in the John Muir room.

 We will post details on these presentations as they are confirmed.